edwardasilva/edwardasilva/README.md

 ## Projects

 - **[eeprep.com](https://www.eeprep.com)**
-  Personal Project, December 2023 -- Present
+  Personal Project, December 2024 -- Present
-  - Developed a comprehensive website to summarize the entire Electrical Engineering degree
+  - Developed a comprehensive website for aspiring engineers preparing for an Electrical Engineering Degree
   - Utilized HTML, CSS, JavaScript for frontend and backend development
   - Aimed to demonstrate competency and provide educational resources for aspiring Electrical Engineers